-Checking Account Hold
+Checking Account Holds

-How to Avoid and Remove Holds
+How to Avoid and Remove Them

 When you see money in your checking account (especially after making a deposit), you might think you can spend that money right away.
 However, banks often place "holds" on your deposits, preventing you from using the money.
 As a result, you may end up bouncing checks or having problems with automatic payments that get deducted from your account.

 A hold is a temporary delay in making funds available.
 The bank “freezes” funds so that you cannot withdraw the money or use it for electronic payments, but those funds do appear in your account.

 If your account pays interest, you'll typically start earning interest right away—even if the funds are unavailable.

 Your account history shows all deposits, and the money is added to your account balance, but the money is not part of your available balance.

 The key word above is “available.”
 You have several account balances, including your total account balance, and your funds available.

 Money does not move as quickly as you'd think.
 When you deposit a check or money order into your checking account, the bank credits your account immediately (showing an increase in your balance).
 However, the money has not yet been transferred from the paying bank—that process may take several days, and the bank doesn't know for sure if the payment is good.